-One of the Swedish Government's long-term objectives is to make sure that sustainable development should permeate all future education.
+One of the Swedish Government's long-term objectives is to make sure that sustainable development is a feature of all future education.
 This can occur only if, for example, future decision-makers, leaders and educators possess requisite knowledge of these issues.

 After you obtain your degree, career prospects include: teacher, researcher, engineer, economist, product developer, urban planner, natural resource manager, policy and decision maker.
 The programme can lead to work in bodies such as national environmental protection agencies, international development cooperation agencies, UNESCO, the United Nations, as well as local authorities and county governments.
 You could also work for non-governmental organisations.

 Business and industry has an increasing demand for employees with knowledge of issues related to sustainable development together with specialisations in social sciences, natural sciences, jurisprudence and humanities.
 Sectors concerned include, for example, construction, transportation, energy or forestry industries.